sshushliapin/Sitecore.FakeDb/README.md

 ## <a id="Security"></a>Security

-By default security allows to perform all the basic item operations without any additional configuration.
-For advanced scenarios where some security logic needs to be unit tested mocked providers and provider switchers can be used.
+By default, security allows to perform all the basic item operations without any additional configuration.
+For advanced scenarios where some security logic needs to be unit-tested, mocked providers and provider switchers can be used.

 ### <a id="how-to-mock-authentication-provider"></a>How to mock Authentication Provider